Details about my work are comprehensively listed here in my LinkedIn CV, which includes warm recommendations, endorsements, and wholesome praise.

 Graduating from Hornsey School of Art in 1984, he first came to public notice with his New Contemporaries performance piece “Camouflaging Trees from Further Attack” when he wallpapered the trees on London’s south bank.

-Since then, he has sold no art of his own, but instead has has become a multidisciplinary creative, an author, activist and curator, working with media organisations, production companies, advertising agencies and artists.
+Since then, he has become a multidisciplinary creative, author and speaker, working with media organisations, production companies, advertising agencies, causes and artists.

 Starting with BBC’s Radio 1nteract in 1995, Dean developed online programme formats for one-off promotions, live rock concerts, fundraisers, carnivals and festivals, with a mixture of live event streaming with as much audience interaction as he could get, and dynamic, high-activity websites for Vince Clarke, MTV, the Sex Pistols, Supergrass, Tribal Gathering, The Big Chill, Notting Hill Carnival and many more.